Skip to content

 That’s why when I use it, it’s a special time.
 I really get into the moment and am mindful of what I’m doing.

-It becomes some kind of a ritual.
+It becomes some kind of ritual.
 Doesn’t this make this journal so special that you don’t want it to collect dust anymore?

 Overcoming the fear of starting a new art journal – final thoughts